Alliedium/awesome-devops/06_proxmox_lvm_resize_disk_ssh_access_backups_25-aug-2022/README.md

 lvs -a | grep vm-<id>-disk
 ```

-Go back into VM and run command to remove the file:
+Go back into VM and run the command to remove the file:

 ```
 rm image.crypted